aclysma/rafx/docs/api/backends/gles2.md

 ## Minimum Requirements

 The OpenGL ES 2.0 backend is intended primarily for WebGL, but might also be useful with very old mobile devices.
-It currently does not require any extensions.
+It currently does not require or use any extensions.

 ## Status

-WebGL and GLES2 are very old APIs and are very limited.
+WebGL and GLES2 are old APIs and are limited in functionality and performance.
 Many features in `rafx-api` will not work properly.
-It is probably best to limit usage to simple 2d rendering.
+It is probably best to limit usage to simple 2d rendering, unless you are willing to require extensions.
+In general this backend is intended for broadest compatibility possible with minimal functionality to do basic 2d drawing.

 ## Platform Support

-While OpenGL is available across a wide range of hardware/platforms, initialization is very platform-dependent.
+While OpenGL is available across a wide range of hardware/platforms, initialization is platform-dependent.
 Currently initialization only supports windows, macOS, linux, and web browsers.
 Support for Android would require implementing initialization with EGL.